HealthScope Benefits (DART) Home Health Care in SW Fort Worth/Burleson, TX

 Does HealthSCOPE cover therapy?

 Many HealthScope Benefits-administered plans do cover physical therapy, occupational therapy, and speech-language therapy — including therapy delivered in the home — when services are medically necessary and ordered by a treating physician.
 Coverage terms, visit limits, and prior authorization requirements vary by employer plan.
 Home therapy services are typically authorized as part of a broader home health plan of care that may also include skilled nursing.
-A home care agency experienced with HealthScope Benefits can verify your specific therapy benefit before services begin.
+A home care agency experienced with HealthScope Benefits DART coverage in SW Fort Worth and Burleson can verify your specific therapy benefit before services begin.

 Does home health care require a doctor's order under HealthScope Benefits DART?

 Yes.
 Virtually all commercial plans administered through third-party administrators like HealthScope Benefits require a physician's written order for skilled home health services.
 The order must specify the type of services needed, the frequency and duration, and the clinical diagnosis.
-This order is typically generated at the time of hospital discharge or during a physician office visit when a new care need is identified.
-The home care agency uses this order — along with a plan of care — to support the prior authorization request.
+This order is typically generated at the time of hospital discharge — often from Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson — or during a physician office visit when a new care need is identified.
+The home care agency uses this order, along with a plan of care, to support the prior authorization request submitted directly to HealthScope Benefits.

-Can I use home care for a family member in Burleson or SW Fort Worth who has HealthScope Benefits DART coverage?
+Can a dependent family member in Burleson or SW Fort Worth use HealthScope Benefits DART home health coverage?

-Yes, provided the covered family member (dependent) meets the clinical eligibility criteria for home health benefits under the specific HealthScope Benefits plan.
+Yes, provided the covered family member meets the clinical eligibility criteria for home health benefits under the specific HealthScope Benefits DART plan.
 Dependents covered under an employee's HealthScope Benefits DART plan are generally entitled to the same home health benefits as the primary member, subject to applicable cost-sharing and authorization requirements.
-Benefits verification will confirm coverage for the specific dependent and service area.
+Benefits verification will confirm coverage for the specific dependent and confirm that services in the SW Fort Worth and Burleson service area are within scope.
+The home care agency handles this verification directly with HealthScope Benefits on your behalf.

 Contact BrightStar Care of SW Fort Worth/Burleson

-To learn more about HealthScope Benefits DART home health care coverage in SW Fort Worth and Burleson, or to begin the benefits verification process for your family, contact BrightStar Care of SW Fort Worth/Burleson at (817) 887-9919.
-For clinical referrals and documentation, our fax number is (972) 379-0555.
-We are available 24 hours a day, 7 days a week, and we offer a free in-home assessment — no contracts required.
+To learn more about HealthScope Benefits DART home health care in SW Fort Worth and Burleson, TX, or to begin the benefits verification process for your family, contact us today.
+Call 817.290.9559 or fax clinical referrals and documentation to 972.379.0555.
+We are available 24 hours a day, 7 days a week.
+We offer a free in-home assessment — no contracts required.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of SW Fort Worth/Burleson makes no representations or warranties regarding the accuracy or completeness of this information.